 - Graphics and Visualization: Data can be understood easily if it can be visualized.
 R provides various packages for graphical interpretation of data.
 Ggplot2 gives customized graphs.
 Python also has libraries for visualization, but it is a bit complex than R. R has a pretty-printed library which helps in building publication-quality graphs.

 - Deep Learning: Both r vs python languages have got their popularity with the rising popularity of data science and machine learning.
 While python offers a lot of finely tuned libraries, R got KerasR, an interface of Python’s deep learning package.
 Thus, both languages now have a very good collection of packages for deep learning.
 But python stands out in the case of deep learning and AI.

 - Statistical Correctness: Since R is developed for data statistics, hence it provides better support and libraries for statistics.
 Python is best used for application development and deployment.
 But R and its libraries implement a wide variety of statistical and graphical techniques for data analysis.

 - Unstructured Data: 80% of the world’s data is unstructured.
 Data generated from social media is mostly unstructured.
 Python offers packages like NLTK, scikit-image, PyPI to analyze unstructured data.
 R also offers libraries for analyzing unstructured data, but the support is not as good as Python.
 Yet, both languages can be used for unstructured data analysis.

 - Community Support: Both R vs Python has good community support.
-Both the languages have a user mailing list, StackOverflow groups, user-contributed documents, and codes.
+Both languages have a user mailing list, StackOverflow groups, user-contributed documents, and codes.
 So here is a tie between both languages.
 But both languages do not have customer service support.
-Which means users have just online communities and developer’s documents for help.
+This means users have just online communities and developer’s documents for help.